praxis/praxis/reference/resource-definitions.md

   action

 nodoc!
-: this action should not be included in documentation, and any payload or parameters it may have should not be used for determining media types to document.
+: this action should not be included in documentation.
+Also any types defined within its payload or parameter blocks not appear in the generated documentation (unless they are reachable from other resources without the `nodoc!` stanza).

 Here is an example of a resource definition with a single `index` action, which responds to a `GET /blogs` HTTP request: